netsurf-browser/netsurf/docs/implementing-new-frontend.md

 ### Toolkit run loop

 The function `nsfltk_run()` runs the toolkit event loop.
-In this case it is using the generic scheduleing in the [misc.cpp](https://git.netsurf-browser.org/netsurf.git/diff/frontends/fltk/misc.cpp?h=vince/fltk&id=28ecbf82ed3024f51be4c87928fd91bacfc15cbc) module to ensure callbacks get made at the apropriate time.
+In this case it is using the generic scheduling in the [misc.cpp](https://git.netsurf-browser.org/netsurf.git/diff/frontends/fltk/misc.cpp?h=vince/fltk&id=28ecbf82ed3024f51be4c87928fd91bacfc15cbc) module to ensure callbacks get made at the appropriate time.

 There is a `nsfltk_done` boolean global checked here so when all the browser windows are closed the program will exit.